shenweiss/ez-detect/README.md

  Written by Shennan Aibel Weiss MD, PhD. in Matlab at Thomas Jefferson University Philadelphia, PA USA.
 2017

+Project directory:
+  -documents: Project documentation
+  -hfo_engine_1: output saving directories.
+  -src: project code.
+  -testing: testing tools, historical issue prompts.
+  -tools: useful packages used in src code. third parties.

 Usage as follows:

- For first use please see and set the paths in getPaths() local function in this file. then run in shell:
+For first use please see and set the paths in getPaths() local function in this file.

+Warning, during execution, the program will clean previous outputs in hfo_engine_1 directory.
+So if you want to save them, just create a copy of hfo_engine_1 folder and set that path in getPaths() function.

+To run, write in shell:

  matlab_binary -r  "main(edf_dataset_path, start_time, stop_time, ...
                          cycle_time, chan_swap, swap_array_file)"

 (You can call it with all optional args except from the requiered edf_dataset_path so If you don't specify, defaults are given)

  Input semantic:
     - edf_dataset_path: The directory path to the file with the data to analize.